 Report it lost immediately RIT Public Safety who may be notified 24 hours a day, 7 days a week at (585) 475-2853.
 Once reported, your card will be deactivated preventing unauthorized use.
 You can obtain a new RIT ID card at the Registrar's Office.
 You are responsible for any usage on the card up until the time you report it lost/stolen.

-Meals must be consumed within a given week (a week begins with breakfast on Monday and ends at midnight on Sunday), and cannot be accumulated, transferred, or refunded.
+Meals and meal options must be consumed within a given week (a week begins with breakfast on Monday and ends at midnight on Sunday), and cannot be accumulated, transferred, or refunded.

-If meals are being missed due to work, classes, or schedule conflicts, please contact Dining Services at (585) 475-5228 or email@example.com to discuss options.
-You will be asked to provide your class/work schedule.
+If meals are being missed due to work, classes, or schedule conflicts, please contact Dining Services at (585) 475-2228 or email@example.com to make an appointment to review options.

 Yes, treat you friend, family, co-worker, boss, adviser, or better yet - your professor! - to a meal at Gracie's or any Dining Services location.
 Just ask the cashier to deduct your guest's meal from your debit balance.
 Also, you'll receive a 15% discount in Gracie's when using debit accounts!

-Additionally, students on Gracie's meal plans may use up to FIVE of his/her meals, per term, as a guest meal!
+Additionally, students on Gracie's dining plans may use up to FIVE of his/her meals, per semester, as a guest meal!
 When a guest meal is used, a meal is taken away from that week's remaining meals.
 Students may use any number of these guest meals to pay for 1-5 guests at Gracie's as long as the student themselves are eating with their guest(s).

-You can select/add or change a meal plan online at mydining.rit.edu.
+You can select/add or change a dining plan online at mydining.rit.edu.

-- Optional Meal Plans (fall and spring semesters) – available to select beginning July 1, 2013.
+- Optional Dining Plans (fall and spring semesters) – All students living in on and off-campus apartments - Available to select beginning July 1, 2014.

-- Required Resident Meal Plans – available to select once your RIT housing assignment has been finalized beginning June 2013.
+- Required Resident Dining Plans– All students living in the Residence Halls, RIT Inn, or Greek housing. - Available to select once your RIT housing assignment has been finalized beginning June 2014.

 - Visit mydining.rit.edu and log in with your RIT computer account username and password